-From the secret WWII underground bunkers to London's spookiest graveyard – HELLO!
-Online has found the top ten most mysterious places in – and under – the capital, just in time for Halloween.
+From the secret WWII underground bunkers to Church ruins, we've found the most mysterious places in – and under – London in time for Halloween.
 If you're looking for a slightly quirkier way to celebrate the month of October, why not head to one of these creepy destinations, although they're definitely not for the faint-hearted...

 WWII underground bunkers